bitrise-io/devcenter/_articles/en/reviews/workflows-in-yaml-draft.md

 **When you chain workflows, technically it's the same as if you'd create one workflow which would include all steps from all the workflows chained after each other.
 This means that, for example, one step's outputs will be available for every other step which is executed after that step during the build, regardless of whether the other step is in the same or in another workflow.
 If a step is executed after another one during the build, it can access the outputs of the previous steps.
 Just like if both steps would be in a single workflow.**

+{% include message_box.html type="info" title="Chaining workflows on the UI" content="
+Learn more about how to[ chain workflows together](/getting-started/getting-started-workflows/#chaining-workflows-together) on the UI.
+"%}

 ### Note about workflow environment variables

 Workflow specific environment variables are made accessible **when the workflow is executed**.
 These environment variables are available for workflows executed **after** that workflow, _but_ **not in the ones executed before** that workflow.